 Registration Days - all employees, including summer employees, are expected to work on registration days.
-It may be necessary to work additional hours during the Fall Registration period but compensatory time will be offered.
+It may be necessary to work additional hours during the b.
+Office of Financial Aid Dress Code Policy

+Registration period but compensatory time will be offered.